rawatmeenu/Multithreading/README.md

 ## JOIN THREAD
 permits one thread to wait until the other thread to finish its execution.
 When the join() method is invoked, the current thread stops its execution and the thread goes into the wait state.
 The current thread remains in the wait state until the thread on which the join() method is invoked has achieved its dead state.
 If interruption of the thread occurs, then it throws the InterruptedException.
+When there are more than one thread invoking the join() method, then it leads to overloading on the join() method that permits the developer or programmer to mention the waiting period.

+## THREAD POOL
+Java Thread pool represents a group of worker threads that are waiting for the job and reused many times.
+In the case of a thread pool, a group of fixed-size threads is created.
+A thread from the thread pool is pulled out and assigned a job by the service provider.
+After completion of the job, the thread is contained in the thread pool again.